-You have now had the DP device fitted and have been identified as somebody we would like to interview for this part of the research.
+Your relative will have now had the DP device fitted and have been identified as somebody we would like to interview for this part of the research.
 If you consent, an experienced researcher will conduct the interviews at a time and location that is convenient for you.
-There will be 2 interviews for both you and your carer.
-The first will be 1 month after your operation and the second 6 months after your operation.
+There will be 2 interviews for both you and your relative;

+the first one 1 month after your relative's operation and the second one 6 months after their operation.